Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Extra: That dreadful privacy/security notice

-When logging into a router's or any local device's web interface, you'll likely encounter a privacy/security error notice in which the browser suggests the webpage is potentially unsafe, as shown in the screenshot below.
+When logging into the web-based user interface of a home router or most devices, you might encounter a privacy/security error notice in which the browser suggests the webpage is potentially unsafe, similar to the screenshot below.

 Privacy Notice